 This is a knife-and-fork meal, to be sure!
 You're not going to eat these like you do a sparerib.
 Here's what I wrote in my cooking log: "Nice exterior appearance, not too dark.
 Good smoke ring.
 Very tender—perfect!
 Nice and moist.
 A little fatty, like brisket point.
 Good beef flavor, mild smoke flavor.
 Not too salty or peppery."

-I hope you'll give bone-in beef short ribs a try if you can find slabs like these.
+I hope you'll give beef plate short ribs a try if you can find slabs like these.
 Your family and friends will be impressed, and you'll enjoy some really good eats, I guarantee!

 More Short Rib Links On TVWB